lewiswatson55/frame2kg_eval_benchmark/README.md

 Matching entry points seed Python, NumPy, and (when available) Torch RNGs to `42` so the assignment stage remains deterministic across runs; adjust via `seed_matching` if required.

+Frames with missing or invalid predictions are evaluated as empty outputs so they contribute zero precision/recall; enable `strict_mode` to add an explicit false-positive penalty for those cases.

 ## Configuration

 Default parameters in `config/defaults.yaml`: